insightfulsystems/alpine-python/README.md

 ## Why?

-Well, first off, because I needed an easy way to run and deploy a Linux build of Python 3.5, which, given the current state of affairs in Python land, is not yet my go-to continuously useful for me.
-And the [original builds by jfloff](https://github.com/jfloff/alpine-python) had everything needed for the most common Python projects - including `python3-dev` (which is not common in most minimal alpine Python packages), plus the great `-onbuild` variants, which made it a lot easier to build ready-to-deploy apps.
+Well, first off, because I needed an easy way to run and deploy a Linux build of Python 3.5, which, given the current state of affairs in Python land, is not yet my go to version and hence only occasionally useful for me.
+The [original builds by jfloff](https://github.com/jfloff/alpine-python) had everything needed for the most common Python projects - including `python3-dev` (which is not common in most minimal alpine Python packages), plus the great `-onbuild` variants, which made it a lot easier to build ready-to-deploy apps, so it was perfect for getting 3.5 going without disrupting my existing environments.

 The default docker Python images are too [big](https://github.com/docker-library/python/issues/45), much larger than they need to be.
 [Alpine-based](https://github.com/gliderlabs/docker-alpine) images are just _way_ smaller and faster to deploy: